-are to raise children and perform household chores (see Family and Kinship).
+are to raise children and perform household chores (see p.1-2 of Family and Kinship).
 Many women also work outside the home, especially as small-scale traders.
 Although men usually provide the startup capital for these ventures and allow women to control any income, women provide all of the labor and are expected to bear the expense of feeding the entire family.